 Students in this course are not permitted to take a DICTIONARY (English or English-Foreign) into the examination.

 The use of calculators in the examination is permitted in this course; however graphics calculators must have their memory wiped by exam invigilators.

 Students are also permitted to bring into the examination, 1 double sided A4 page of hand-written notes.
 If this note page contains computer writing, it will be confiscated and students may be reported for academic misconduct.

 No information currently available.

-SubmissionThe 1 hour mid-term exam will be held in class during the first half of the weekly lecture in week 6 – test papers are to be submitted immediately following this time.
+SubmissionThe 1 hour mid-term exam will be held in class during the weekly lecture in week 6 – test papers are to be submitted immediately following this time.
 Major project submissions are to be made through the postgraduate hub at Nexus 10 Pulteney Street.

 Grades for your performance in this course will be awarded in accordance with the following scheme: